Snips

-Snips, also known as shears, are hand tools used to cut sheet metal and other tough webs.
-It is a cutting tool.
-Workers use various types of snips, either straight or blend one be obtained.
-The straight or bent being not only for straight cuts but for inside of the curvature or concave curvature too.
+Snips, also known as shears, are metalworking hand tools used to cut sheet metal and other tough webs.
+Workers use various types of snips, with the cutting edges being straight or curved to various degrees.
+The style of edge employed will depend if a straight sheer or some type of shape cut is necessary.
 There are two broad categories: tinner's snips, which are similar to common scissors, and compound-action snips, which use a compound leverage handle system to increase the mechanical advantage.

 Types

 Tinner snips

 Tinner's snips, also known as tinner snips or tin snips, are one of the most popular type of snips.
 They are defined by their long handles and short blades.
 They usually have extra wide jaws and are made of drop forged carbon steel.
-Depending on the size of the blade, tin snips can cut between 24 and 16 gauge cold rolled low-carbon tin.
+Depending on the size of the blade, tin snips can cut between 24 gauge (0.64 mm) and 16 gauge (1.59 mm) cold rolled low-carbon tin.
 They can be ranged in length from 7 to 14 inch long.
 There are two main types: straight-pattern and duckbill-pattern.
-Straight-pattern are best for straight cuts, but can handle gentle curves.
+Straight-pattern is best for straight cuts, but can handle gentle curves.
 Duckbill-pattern snips, also known as trojan-pattern snips, have blades that taper down from the pivot to the tip of the blades.
 The blade edges are also bevelled to more easily cut curves and circles or shapes.
-They are a lighter duty snip that can only cut up to 25 gauge mild steel.
+They are a lighter duty snip that can only cut up to 25 gauge (0.56 mm) mild steel.

 Other common blade patterns include the circle pattern or curved pattern and the hawk's-bill pattern.
 Circle pattern snips have a curved blade and are used to cut circles.
 Hawk's-bill snips are used to cut small radii on the inside and outside of a circle.
 The shape of the blades allow for sharp turns without buckling the sheet metal.
 A common use is cutting holes in pipes.